IoT-Lab-UNM/DREAM-Scalable-MaaS/Ender3_Printer/README_octoprint_tutorial.md

 This README explains how to run OctoPrint in a Docker container on a Raspberry Pi, connect it to a 3D printer, create an OctoPrint API key, and control print jobs using Python through the `octorest` library.

-> **Security note:** Do not commit Raspberry Pi login credentials, OctoPrint usernames/passwords, or API keys to a public GitHub repository.
-Store secrets in a private password manager or in a local `.env` file that is excluded from Git.

 ---

 ## Table of Contents